 - You have the right to request restrictions on certain uses and disclosures of your health information.
 You may request restrictions on the following uses or disclosures: (a) to carry out treatment, payment, or healthcare operations; (b) disclosures to family members, relatives, or close personal friends of personal health information directly relevant to your care or payment related to your health care, or your location, general condition, or death; (c) instances in which you are not present or your permission cannot practicably be obtained due to your incapacity or an emergency circumstance; (d) permitting other persons to act on your behalf to pick up filled prescriptions, medical supplies, X-rays, or other similar forms of personal health information; or (e) disclosure to a public or private entity authorized by law or by its charter to assist in disaster relief efforts.
 Please be advised, however, that Boulder Medical Center, P.C. is not required to agree to the restriction that you requested.

 - You have the right to have your health information received or communicated through an alternative method or sent to an alternative location other than the usual method of communication or delivery, upon your request.
+This includes an electronic copy of your electronic PHI.
 We may condition the provision of confidential communications on you providing us with information as to how payment will be handled and specification of an alternative address or other method of contact.
 We may require that a request contain a statement that disclosure of all or a part of the information to which the request pertains could endanger you.
 We may not require you to provide an explanation of the basis for your request as a condition of providing communications to you on a confidential basis.
 We must permit you to request and must accommodate reasonable requests by you to receive communications of personal health information from us by alternative means or at alternative locations.

 - You have the right of access to inspect and obtain a copy of your health information, except for (a) psychotherapy notes, (b) information complied in reasonable anticipation of, or for use in, a civil, criminal, or administrative action or proceeding, and (c) health information maintained by us to the extent to which the provision of access to you would be prohibited by law.
 We may require written requests.
 If you request a copy of your personal health information or agree to a summary or explanation of such information, we may charge a reasonable cost-based fee for copying, postage, if you request a mailing, and the costs of preparing an explanation or summary as agreed upon in advance.